seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 instructions are used to access the variable.
 The default address space is zero.
 The address space qualifier must precede any other attributes.

-LLVM allows an explicit section to be specified for globals.
+LLVM37 allows an explicit section to be specified for globals.
 If the target supports it, it will emit globals to the section specified.
 Additionally, the global can placed in a comdat if the target has the necessary support.